SEACrowd/seacrowd-datahub/README.md

 ````

 ### List & Load Dataset
-SEACrowd provides functions for listing and loading all datasets that are implemented in NusaCrowd
+SEACrowd provides functions for listing and loading all dataloaders that are implemented in SEACrowd.
 ```
 # List all datasets
 dset_names = sc.list_datasets()